RamseyvanderMeer/RamseyvanderMeer/README.md

 ## I'm a Student and a Developer!
 - 🔭 I’m currently working on Web Design
 - 🌱 I’m currently learning as much as I can
-- 👯 I’m looking to learn more about back end web design
-- 🥅 2021 Goals: expand my knoulage of node.js
+- 🥅 Goals: Learn Next.js and Typescript
-- ⚡ Fun fact: I am a student at Menlo Atherton HS
+- ⚡ Fun fact: I am a student at UIUC

 ### Connect with me: